facebook/react-native-website/docs/running-on-simulator-ios.md

 ### Specifying a version of device

-If you have multiple iOS versions installed, you also need to specify it's appropiate version.
-E.g. run `npx react-native run-ios --simulator='iPhone 14 Pro (16.0)'` in order to specify the iOS version.
+If you have multiple iOS versions installed, you also need to specify the device with a version.
+For example, you can run `npx react-native run-ios --simulator='iPhone 14 Pro (16.0)'` in order to specify the iOS version.

-### Specifying an UDID
+### Specifying a UDID

-You can specify the device UDID returned from `xcrun simctl list devices` command.
-E.g. run `npx react-native run-ios --udid='AAAAAAAA-AAAA-AAAA-AAAA-AAAAAAAAAAAA'`.
+You can specify the device to run with by its UDID ([Unique Device Identifier](https://en.wikipedia.org/wiki/UDID)) returned from `xcrun simctl list devices` command.
+For example, you can run `npx react-native run-ios --udid='AAAAAAAA-AAAA-AAAA-AAAA-AAAAAAAAAAAA'`.